plum-umd/adapton.ocaml/oopsla15_artifact_docs/ArtifactGuide.md

 It is also available publically at https://github.com/plum-umd/adapton.ocaml From here you can rebuild our test program `experiments.native` or make the Adapton library available for use with opam with `make opam-reload` (or `make opam-pin` the first time).

 The `script/` directory contains some sample test scripts we've been using. `Sample/` and `Source/` contain our code. `out/` contains any results from scripts. `templates/` contains excel files used to visualize data.
 Feel free to clone the repo elsewhere to make use of them.
-The supplemental documentation contains a guide to the experiments that will be available publically in the `docs/` folder.
+The supplemental documentation contains a guide to the experiments that will be available in the public `docs/` folder.

 The directory `oopsla15_data_log` contains all our original results data that made it into the paper, along with the spreadsheet we used for post-processing.